+1. Introduction

-1. Introduction: who can make a complaint?
+Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
-Any person, including members of the public, may make a complaint to Northampton School for Boys about any provision of facilities or services that we provide.
+Any person, including members of the public, may make a complaint to Northampton School for Boys or Northampton School about any provision of facilities or services that they provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.